bono-94/Full-Stack-Portfolio/README.md

 I have conducted infinite hours of testing across all screen sizes, devices and different browsers to conclude that now the site works well and all discussed features are included as intended.
 Internet Explorer, Google Chrome, Safari, and Firefox on large PC monitors, average laptops, tablets, and various mobile devices all in different screen sizes with minimum width of 320px for older devices.
 The website was given to friends and family to test out the website representing different types of users and their browsing styles next to personal backgrounds.
 All content is readable and understandable styled with good contrasting colors that also visually create a good combination.
 There is no visual bugs or errors after extensive testing

 - Automatic testing has been left until version 2.0 when it will be of use for specific new features that will benefit of it
-- For current project structure and endless hours of manual testing it does not make significant contribution
+- For current project structure and endless hours of manual testing it does not make significant contribution since everything has been already validated

 ### Validator Testing